Do You Need Planning Permission for Luxury Holiday Home? A Comprehensive Guide

 We help Maximise Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.

-The allure of cabins and tiny homes often comes with the misconception that planning permission isn't required.
+The allure of a luxury holiday cabin often comes with the assumption that planning permission isn't required.
 However, whether you're considering a permanent residence or a holiday let, understanding the planning implications is crucial.
+In a nutshell, in some instances, Planning permission is not required, and you can get the project through under permitted development.
+In many other situations, a full planning application is required.

 When Is Planning Permission Required?